hsh-elc/grappa-webservice/documents/concept/documentation.md

     }
     ```
     **Content Type**: `application/json` <br/>
-    **Description**: Returns a list of graders that are enabled and online.
+    **Description**: Returns a list of graders that are enabled for grading.

   * **Code:** `401 Unauthorized` <br/>
     **Content**: `{ error : "message" }` <br/>